kennedymj97/msc-2048-ai/Notes.md

 	1. Only accept the new local optimum if it is better than old
 	2. Always accept the new local optimum
 - Exit after a certain number of iterations
+Have made good progress on iterated local search, but I think there are some bugs.
+The local search does not seem to be changing rules after they are randomly changed.
+Sometimes more than one rule is changed randomly.
+Not sure if this is and issue with the permutation code or the swapping code.
+Maybe implement some more tests.

 ## Unallocated
 [] Fix evaluation of strategies from file